 The Digital Government Authority has adopted a document entitled "Electronic Participation Controls

-", which aims to enhance community participation in the Kingdom.
-These controls contribute to raising the level of participation and interaction between government agencies and beneficiaries, and providing a smooth experience for beneficiaries of digital government services, which in turn will enhance the empowerment of beneficiaries to participate in building and supporting the decisions of government agencies, with the aim of enhancing community participation.
+", which aims to enhance community participation in Saudi Arabia.
+These controls contribute to raising the level of participation and interaction between government agencies and beneficiaries, and providing a smooth experience for beneficiaries of digital government services, which in turn will enhance the empowerment of beneficiaries to participate in building and supporting the decisions of government agencies, to enhance community participation.

 The "E-Participation Controls